-As an example of where the URL may be incorrect, when trying to access the following link:
+Sometimes the URL may be incorrect.
+For example, when trying to access the following link:

 you'll see the following HTTP response header:

-This error is returned because the URL that was requested from Cloudinary includes query string parameters (after the "?") which are not part of our API, and are usually ignored by Cloudinary.
+This error is returned because the URL that was requested includes query string parameters (after the "?") which are not part of our API, and are usually ignored by Cloudinary.

-When we make a request to the remote server, those are not included and we're receiving an HTTP 404 ('not found') error from the remote server.
-If query string parameters should be included on the request to the remote URL, those must be escaped in the request that you make to Cloudinary, and will become part of the asset's public_id in your Cloudinary account also.
+When we make a request to the remote server, those are not included and we'll receive an HTTP 404 error from the remote server.
+If query string parameters should be included in the request to the remote URL, those must be escaped in the request that you make to Cloudinary, and will become part of the asset's public_id in your Cloudinary account.